umeboshi2/paella/pages/preseed.md

 	  hard disk in ten seconds if a key isn't pressed, which helps in the case that the computer always boots from the network first.

-	- **OLD** Preseeds the salt-minion with the installer keys.
-(This isn't implemented yet.
-The master is running in open mode.)
-The request made above should signal the server to locate the minion keys for the machine, and if no keys are found, to generate them.
-The paella server should keep track of all the keys and only set the master to accept those that it preseeds.

-	- **NEW** Preseeds the salt-minion with the installer keys.
+	- Preseeds the salt-minion with the installer keys.
 The keys are present as python variables in the script.
 The script should be conveyed via ssl.
 The keys should already be generated upon the initial submission of the machine.